 Portability is a critical feature for anyone who wants to use a scooter as a transportation device in an urban setting.
 Why?
 Well, the machine must be able to fold to stow in an apartment, office, on a train, or in the trunk of a car.
 Additionally, the machine must be light enough to carry up a flight of stairs or through turnstiles.
 With a critical eye on design features supporting these needs, we looked at the ease of the conversion from riding mode to carrying mode, the ergonomics of the carrying handle when gripped, the ability to roll the scooter on one wheel - as opposed to carrying it - when folded, and the overall weight and folded dimensions (compactness).

-As seen in the Measured Weight chart below, the Ninebot Max G2 and Niu Kqi3 Max are outliers in this metric as they each weigh over 45 pounds and have large dimensions relative to others in the class.
+As seen in the Measured Weight chart below, the Ninebot Max G2 and Niu Kqi3 Max are outliers in this metric as they weigh over 45 pounds and have large dimensions relative to others in the class.
 However, all the products in this review attempt to address the issue of transporting a ~25-55-pound scooter in an urban area, except for the Razor E300.
-The E300 does not fold and weighs a hefty 42.5 pounds, limiting it to users who don't mind lugging around a bulky (and rather low-performing) scooter.
+The E300 does not fold and weighs 42.5 pounds, limiting it to users who don't mind lugging around a bulky (low-performing) scooter.
 Despite their heavy weights and large, difficult-to-grip carrying handles, the Max G2 and Kqi3 Max have relatively easy-to-use and secure folding mechanisms that earned them extra points in our portability rating.
-In fact, the Niu is one of our all-time favorites!
+The Niu is one of our all-time favorites!

 So, what exactly do we look for in a foolproof fold design?
 Here, we'll take a moment to discuss what features make the conversion from riding mode to carrying mode simple and safe.
 Most scooters in our review use a folding lever or latch-based system to release the lock on the steering column (or stem).
 Some scooters offer additional protection with a redundant safety latch that controls access to the primary folding latch.
 The safety latch is important because it prevents your handlebars from wobbling while riding.
 We've had the handlebars flop over while traveling 20+ miles per hour, and it's certainly something we hope doesn't happen to you (and why we value a secure system).
 Auto-engaging latch mechanisms also boost the portability score because they save time and offer extra security.

 Once folded over the deck, the handlebars or stem usually have a hook that clips into a loop found on the rear fender.
-We refer to this secondary system as the carrying latch.
-What we value here is a large shape to easily line up the components and tension to ensure the scooter stays folded while carrying.
+This secondary system is called the carrying latch.
+We value a large shape to easily line up the components and tension to ensure the scooter stays folded while carrying.

 The Razor E Prime III standouts from our group because not only is it the lightest model (24 pounds), but it also uses a single “anti-rattle” knob to fold and carry the scooter.
 No levers, hooks, or loops to fool with here!
-This, along with its thin, easy-to-grip stem design, makes the Prime III the only model we would really recommend carrying for longer distances.
+This and its thin, easy-to-grip stem design make the Prime III the only model we recommend carrying for longer distances.
 Trailing not too far behind is Gotrax G4.
-This mid-weight range scooter is a shining example of a well-executed, more typical folding system.
+This mid-weight range scooter is a shining example of a more sophisticated folding system.
 We particularly love the large, auto-latching carry hook and spring-loaded folding latch.

 How to Pick the Best Scooter